wcps.model¶

 Composing objects of

-subclasses, e.g. Sum(Datacube(“cube”))Chaining methods on
+WCPSExprsubclasses, e.g. Sum(Datacube(“cube”))Chaining methods on

-objects, e.g. Datacube(“cube”).sum()
+WCPSExprobjects, e.g. Datacube(“cube”).sum()

-Each subclass defines the __str__
+Each subclass defines the __str__ method, so that executing

-returns a valid WCPS query string
+str(Sum(Datacube("cube"))) returns a valid WCPS query string

 that can be sent to a WCPS server.